You hit the court every single weekend.

 Let’s dive in.

-Tennis racket grips usually have a series of points or points of contact on the racket handle.
+Tennis racket grips usually have a series of points of contact on the racket handle.

 For the continental grip, this is an eight-point handle because it’s octagonal in shape.

-Continental grips are used in all levels of play, from clubs to the pro circuit, so you can definitely stick with one of these for a while if you’d like.
+Continental grips are used in all levels of play, from clubs to the pro circuit, so you can definitely stick with it for a while if you’d like.

 Overall, it’s the quintessential, common grip for most tennis rackets.